getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 The first like declares a public class named SampleModules that inherits Nancy.NancyModule.

-Next is a construct declaration.
+Next is a constructor declaration.
 In C#, a constructor is a public function with the same name as class.

+A constructor is what gets called when an instance of your class is created, it does the setup work for your instance.

 Inside the function is the Nancy DSL for defining a route.

 In this case its defining a response to a GET request for "/" aka our index route.

-Finally we tell Nancy to respond to the index route with the text Hello World.
+Finally we tell Nancy to respond to the index route with the text "Hello World".

 ## Web Servers

 The .NET ecosystem actually has developed a few webservers including IIS/ASP.NET and OWIN.

 The happy path to ASP.NET is certainly IIS/ASP.NET so we will just keep things simple.
-Nancy can also self host, but it is a bit off the beaten path as most .NET development is served via IIS/ASP.NET and there are opensource modules for Apache and FastCGI.
+Nancy can also self host, but it is a bit off the beaten path as most .NET development is served via IIS/ASP.NET and there are opensource modules available to host ASP.NET with Apache and FastCGI.

 ## Web.config

-ASP.NET apps general behavior and assembly loading is done via a Web.config.
+An ASP.NET app's general behavior and assembly loading is configured via a Web.config.
 The full spec of Web.config is a bit out of scope, but the following boilerplate will allow you to run a Nancy application in IIS/ASP.NET without much hastle.

 For more information see: [https://msdn.microsoft.com/en-us/library/aa306178.aspx](https://msdn.microsoft.com/en-us/library/aa306178.aspx)